LGBTQ rights in Tasmania

 Lesbian, gay, bisexual, transgender, and queer (LGBTQ) people in Australian state of Tasmania have the same legal rights as non-LGBTQ people.
 Tasmania has a transformative history with respect to the rights of LGBTQ people.
 Initially dubbed "Bigots' Island" by international media due to intense social and political hostility to LGBTQ rights up until the late 1990s, the state has subsequently been recognised for LGBTQ law reforms that have been described by activists such as Rodney Croome as among the most extensive and noteworthy in the world.
 Tasmania's criminal penalties for homosexual activity were the harshest in the Western world when they were repealed in 1997.
 It was the last Australian jurisdiction to decriminalise homosexuality after a United Nations Human Rights Committee ruling, the passage of federal sexual privacy legislation and a High Court challenge to the state's anti-homosexuality laws.
 Following decriminalisation, social and political attitudes in the state rapidly shifted in favour of LGBTQ rights ahead of national trends with strong anti-LGBTQ discrimination laws passed in 1999, and the first state relationship registration scheme to include same-sex couples introduced in 2003.
 In 2019, Tasmania passed and implemented the world's most progressive gender-optional birth certificate laws.
 In July 2023, the Tasmanian government officially included and also added "asexual or asexuality".

 Same-sex marriage has been legal in the state since December 2017, after passage of the Marriage Amendment (Definition and Religious Freedoms) Act 2017 in the Australian Parliament.
 The 2017 Australian Marriage Law Postal Survey, designed to gauge public support for same-sex marriage in Australia, returned a 63.6% "Yes" response in Tasmania.
+As of September 2026, conversion therapy practices is still legally permitted within Tasmania.
 In November 2025, the Tasmanian government implemented an Australian first compensation victims fund for past homosexuality and cross dressing criminal record convictions within Tasmania - prior to 1997 and 2002 respectively possibly effecting hundreds of individuals.
+Effective since August 2, 2026 the up to $75,000 compensation payments for affected individuals were implemented by Tasmanian legislation.